Lumens Vs. Watts in Terms of Bulb Rating

 Watt is the unit of power that measures the energy usage of the lighting fixture.
 In olden times, people bought lights by looking at the wattage of the bulb.
 The higher wattage meant higher brightness for lamps such as incandescent, fluorescent, etc.

 For example, in incandescent lamps, the electricity passes throughout the filament inside the bulb to produce heat and brightness.
-Higher the watts, the higher the brightness level of the output light.
+Higher the watts, the higher the brightness level of the visible light emitted.
 So wattage became a measure of brightness.

 As the technology improved, these lighting bulbs were replaced by more efficient and energy-saving lighting fixtures such as LEDs and CFLs.
 Their working principle is different from older lamps.
 Such lamps gave off a high brightness output at a fraction of wattage.
 So, the term ‘lumens’ came into being, and wattage ratings became unpopular.